DeepaNadar/Yogify/README.md

 # Yogify - AI based yoga trainer
-### Yogify is your AI-powered yoga guide, developed during my 6th semester in the field of Computer Science.
+### Yogify is your AI-powered yoga guide, developed during my 6th semester in the field of Computer Science as a project.
 This innovative Flutter app uses AI to lead you through yoga poses.
 Let's dive into the wonderful world of yoga, guided by technology!
 ## Features:
 1. **Easy Access**: Start your yoga journey by logging in with your email or Google account.
 1. **Explore Poses**: Once logged in, the dashboard presents 6 yoga poses to choose from.